markr9/Stellar/README.md

 lamed and leequse: Lane-Emden equation plot for n=3.
 lifetimestar: lifetime of a star calculation in billion of years.
-pfract: pressure domenience of a star.
+pfract: pressure domenience of a star. solar and solar2: stellar model for the Sun based on Lane-Emden equation.